 Declaring that diversity is the human experience, Smith said: ‘I get a little bit frustrated when diversity or the term diversity is tagged to the people of colour, or the women, or the LGBT.’

 It is perhaps ironic that the potential problem with employing a minority person, is that it opens firms to the increased risk that in a year or two they will claim that they have not been promoted enough.
 And if we accept that ‘unconscious bias’ really exists as a ubiquitous, fathomable pathology, complainants who question diversity strategies by revealing how people game them or by providing evidence of how they create oppressive environments in workplaces, are not allowed to substantiate their points by producing sound evidence and arguments.
 Instead of gaining a hearing their credibility and rights are crushed instantly.
 So Damore’s criticisms were dismissed as being expressions of prejudices rooted in his ‘unconscious mind’.
 And Smith was accused of expressing contentious ideas that Apple could not endorse, indulge or be associated with.

 Then there are really perverse manifestations of the unconscious bias debate.
 These reveal how it is being used by management to blame human psychology for the embarrassing results of their considered policy choices.
 For instance, in 2014 the Metropolitan Police Commissioner, Sir Bernard Hogan-Howe, said he was reviewing whether ‘unconscious bias’ among his officers was blighting rape cases.

 Hogan-Howe claimed that his investigators might be unconsciously prone to doubt the accounts of rape victims.
 This could, he said, explain why they were reluctant to come forward to make complaints.
 To remedy this situation the police created a ‘believe the victim’ culture, which was biased in favour of accusers at the expense of defendants.
-They hoped that this would put an end to the British police’s reputation as a provider of a sympathetic ear to sex abusers.
+They hoped that this would put an end to the British police’s reputation for providing a sympathetic ear to sex abusers.